birajdartejas/RealEstateApp/README.md

 # Real Estate Platform

-A **feature-rich real estate application** built with **Node.js** and **Express.js**.
+A **Find Real Estate And Get Your Dream Place** built with **Node.js** and **Express.js**.
 This platform enables users to search, view, and manage rental properties, communicate with customers, and securely authenticate their accounts.

 ---